 Historical GIS Research in Canada

-Available as a free e-book from: University of Calgary Press
+Available in paper or as a free-e-book from: University of Calgary Press

 Fundamentally concerned with place and our ability to understand human relationships with environment over time, Historical Geographic Information Systems (HGIS) as a tool and a subject has direct bearing for the study of contemporary environmental issues and realities.
 To date, HGIS projects in Canada are few and publications that discuss these projects directly even fewer.
 This book brings together case studies of HGIS projects in historical geography, social and cultural history, and environmental history from Canada’s diverse regions.
 Projects include religion and ethnicity, migration, indigenous land practices, rebuilding a nineteenth-century neighborhood, and working with Google Earth.